 COVID-19 has upset publishers’ schedules for releasing new books, which might explain the large number of notable biographies coming out in the last few months of 2020 (some were postponed from spring releases).
 Traditional cradle-to-grave works, group biographies, and books about “hidden figures” are among the books generating interest among media outlets, before their fall and winter publication.
 We’re highlighting here just some of the books likely to garner critical and popular attention, because of their subject, their author, or both.
 The titles already getting buzz are drawn from Publishers Weekly, Kirkus Reviews, Booklist, Library Journal, Publishers Marketplace, and Amazon, among other sources.
 You can see a longer list of the season’s highly anticipated biographies on the BIO website.

-TBC does its best to learn about new books, and our monthly In Stores feature will include even more fall and winter titles.
-Should we have missed any members’ upcoming releases, please let us know so we can add them to the list on the website.
-And keep in mind that publishing dates change, so some books may come out earlier or later than indicated here.
+Please note: TBC does its best to learn about new books and our ongoing monthly “In Stores” feature includes even more fall and winter releases.
+But, if we’ve missed any members’ forthcoming books, please let us know so we can add them to the list on the website.
+Also, keep in mind that publishing dates change, especially during the pandemic, so some books may come out earlier or later than the dates indicated.